 However surgeries are not the only option for effective face to face communication.

-- Liaison with local agencies such as schools, children’s centres, advice agencies
+- liaise with local agencies such as schools, children’s centres, advice agencies

-Build a long–term relationship, eg write features and suggest news stories.
+- Build a long-term relationship, for example, write features and suggest news stories.

 Imagine you have been asked to give a press briefing in the situation below.
 Identify what your key message (or headline grabber) might be and what you want to achieve from the press communication: